adhillon2006/Python-Company-Cleaning/README.md

 For more information: https://github.com/seatgeek/fuzzywuzzy

 ## Current Problem
-In serveral systems people have a free text field to enter their company name.
-For example, you can have Intel with multiple abbreviations like Intel Corp, Intel Americas, Intel Inc, and etc.
+In several system having a free text field can result in many similar company name.
+For example, you can have Intel with multiple abbreviations like Intel Corp, Intel Americas, Intel Inc, and etc. This could make it difficult to complete an analysis.

 ## Solution
 Use FuzzyWuzzy and utilize the fuzz.token_set_ration() function in the library that is not case sensitive.
 Also I would suggest